 We passed through typical Bulgarian towns and villages, and over a gorgeous river, which turned out to be the Ogosta River, a tributary of the famous Danube, which forms part of the border between Bulgaria in the north, and Romania.

-Caroline and Danny’s place turned out to be even more amazing in real life than all the photos in her weekly newsletters had shown!
+C and D’s place turned out to be even more amazing in real life than all the photos in her weekly newsletters had shown!

 They had a wonderful INTERNAL spiral staircase (something we’ve been discussing we need to get fitted in our place!), and I LOVED what they’d done with their kitchen, as it looked great!